tlodge/databox-sdk-tutorial/tutorials/visualisations/accelerometer/index.md

 Following a similar process as before, we now want to add mappings that will change other attributes of the circles in response to the sensor data.

 We want to move the circles into the center of the screen when the amplitude of the x or y sensor reading is at a maximum (which is roughly 38, as we saw when we configured the sensingkit node).
 Let's create a new mapping for the yaxis circle.
-Click on the yaxis circle, then click on mapper, then select the sensingkit <i>Y<i> source and the <i>cy<i> attribute.
+Click on the yaxis circle, then click on mapper, then select the sensingkit <i>Y</i> source and the <i>cy</i> attribute.
 Click on the newly created transformer and add the following:

 ```javascript
 const value = 38 + y;